nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming an existing tag

+**MSS**

+1. User requests to rename a tag that exists
+2. AddressBook shows a list of all people with tag(s)
+3. User enters the specific tag they want to rename
+4. AddressBook displays the users with that tag and prompts the user to input the new tag
+5. User inputs the new tag
+6. AddressBook confirms with the user with their input
+7. User confirms their change
+8. AddressBook updates the relevant tags to the new one <br> Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The tag the user wants to rename does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+5a.
+The tag given by user already exists

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements